Dolní Dvůr: Geography

 Dolní Dvůr is located about 19 km northwest of Trutnov and 50 km north of Hradec Králové.
 It lies in the Giant Mountains.
 The highest point is located on the slopes of the Liščí hora Mountain at 1284 m above sea level.
 Most of the municipal territory lies within the Krkonoše National Park.
 The Malé Labe River flows through the municipality and creates a valley, in which the villages are situated.

 History

 The first written mention of Dolní Dvůr is from 1539.
 In 1601, the village was separated from Lánov and the municipality was founded.

 Transport

 There are no railways or major roads passing through the municipality.

 Sport

 Dolní Dvůr is known for a ski resort with eight ski slopes.

 Sights

 The main landmark of Dolní Dvůr is the Church of Saint Joseph.
 It was built in the Neoclassical style in 1802–1806.
-It is equipped by a unique carillon.
+It is equipped with a unique carillon.